 Every worthwhile relationship is built on a foundation of trust.
 When it comes to human relationships with animals, that two-way certainty is even more important.
 Animals know that the playing field isn’t always fair, and they’re gifted with instincts meant to help them survive.
 Cats know that before they can let their guard down, they need to be sure they’re not misplacing their trust.
 Establishing trust should be your first priority with every cat you meet.
-The trick is, some cats are more trustworthy than others.
+The trick is, that some cats are more trustworthy than others.
 You’ll need to take active steps to prove yourself a worthwhile friend.

 Here are a few ways you can start establishing trust with even the most cautious cats.